aleee-idk/juno/README.md

 output the sound to the local sound server or as an HTTP stream.
 This is a standalone project but it also has a [Web Client](https://codeberg.org/aleidk/fuuka) with further features.

+This project is currently in **development**, to see the progress towards the next release [check the milestone](https://codeberg.org/aleidk/juno/milestone/5195).

 ## Features

 - Play local files or remote streams (like youtube streams).